Shahak-Kuba/TissueGrowth.jl/docs/src/index.md

 # TissueGrowth.jl

 TissueGrowth.jl is a open source project package developed to simulate the evoluition of biological tissue interface during tissue growth.
 Our model considers mechanical interactions between neighbouring cells and a secretion rate of new tissue material that is proportional to cell density.
 In this project we include cell proliferation, apoptosis (death) and embedment as stochastic processes.
-Below is a discription of our model.
+This model is solved using the `DifferentialEquations.jl` and `ElasticArrays.jl` packages.
+The solver uses `RK4()` or `Euler()` solving algorithms with a constant timestep $\Delta t$.
+The stochastic cell behaviour is implemented using a `PeriodicCallback` and occurs every $\delta t_{\text{event}}$ period of time.
+This package offers 1D and 2D simulations.
+In our case 1D simulations imply the evolution of a line segment which has periodic boundaries and 2D is a closed domain.
+In the case of 2D simulations you can choose an `inward` or `outward` growth simulation by setting the appropriate parameters.

 # Model Description
 This cell-based mathematical model

 Calculates the mechanical relaxation and normal velocity in a system with periodic boundary conditions.
 The derivatives are based on the discrete equation given by: